mos40/alx-pre_course/README.md

-This task took me three dyas to finish it
+This task took me three days to finish it